input-output-hk/cardano-tutorials/pioneers-testnet/pioneers-exercise-2.md

 Defragment your Ada so that it is all held in one place.

-10. Optional Exercise (Medium).

-Read about certificates and build and submit a transaction that requires a certificate.

 In the next exercise, we will set up a node so that it can run as a staking pool.